 14. Get More ‘Bang for Your Buck’

 As many as 40% of consumers state that video increases the chance that they’ll purchase a product on their mobile device.
-Website visitors are 64% more likely to purchase on an online retail site after watching a video.
+In 2020, 93% of businesses landed a new customer because of a video on social media.

 Companies that use video are growing revenue 49% faster than those that don’t.
 The numbers speak for themselves, but we’ll say it anyway: You need video.

 Now that you know why small businesses need video content, just remember that it’s not only video that will help your business grow, it’s how you use it.
 For more information on where you should be using video, check out our video buyer’s journey infographic.